This post may include affiliate links. Thank you for your support.

 • 1 ½ – 2 TBS Kosher Salt (sub: pickling salt if you have it!)
 (SEE NOTES)

-• Optional Pinch Red Pepper Flakes – or more to taste (SEE NOTES)
+• Optional Ingredients Granulated Sugar, Dry Bay Leaves, and/or Crushed Red Pepper Flakes – to taste

 Instructions

-• Divide Flavoring ingredients: Equally divide the garlic, fresh dill, dill seeds, black peppercorns, and mustard seeds, along with the red pepper flakes if using, among the jars with the cucumbers.
+• Add Dill, Garlic, and Flavoring ingredients: Equally divide the garlic, fresh dill, dill seeds, black peppercorns, and mustard seeds, along with the red pepper flakes if using, among the jars with the cucumbers.

-• Enjoy: After five or more days of pickling the cucumbers, remove the homemade dill pickles from the fridge and eat straight from the jar, on sandwiches and burgers, or however your heart desires.
+• Enjoy Garlic Dill Pickle Recipe: After five or more days of pickling the cucumbers, remove the homemade dill pickles from the fridge and eat straight from the jar, on sandwiches and burgers, or however your heart desires.
 Enjoy!

 Overhead photo of refrigerator dill pickles with garlic on a white kitchen tray.